khan-22/3DPROG3_PROJECT/README.md

 Members: Karl Hansson, Filip Pentikäinen, Peyman Torabi

-The aim of our project is to measure the driver overhead in different APIs (Vulkan, together with most probably both DX11 and OpenGL) to determine how significant the difference may be during different stages of the program (initialization, transfer, execution, clean up, etc...).
+The aim of our project is to measure the driver overhead in Vulkan, as compared with OpenGL to determine how significant the difference may be during different stages of the program (initialization, execution, clean up, etc...).
 Since Vulkan claims to be low-overhead, we would expect to see that reflected in the data, assuming our tests are accurately representing reality.